Twintop/TwintopInsanityBar/README.md

 Brewmaster Monks get a dedicated Stagger bar that displays current stagger damage as a percentage of maximum health.
 The bar includes configurable thresholds for Medium, Heavy, and Extremely Heavy stagger levels, with color transitions as stagger severity increases.
 The maximum stagger percentage displayed by the bar can be set above 100% of maximum health.
 Stagger levels and colors are set to Blizzard's defaults but can be freely customized to suit your preferences and needs.

+### Coagulating Blood Bar (Blood Death Knight)

+Blood Death Knights get a dedicated Coagulating Blood bar tracking current stacks, where each stack is 1% damage reduction.
+An optional maximum value override lets the bar and its threshold lines scale to the cap you actually reach rather than the theoretical maximum.
+The `$coagulatingBloodStacks` and `$coagulatingBloodStacksMax` bar text variables expose the value.
+Requires the Cooldown Manager to be enabled and Coagulating Blood to be actively tracked.

 ### Defensives Bar (Protection Warrior)

 Protection Warriors have a specialized Defensives bar that tracks the remaining duration of key defensive abilities.
 Each Defensive bar can be enabled or disabled independently and reordered.